Deploy Truefoundry In An Air Gapped Environment

 - GCP GKE Standard (tfy-k8s-gcp-gke-standard-inframold)

-- To start download the artifacts manifest file of the helm chart from the list above, python script and requirements.txt files locally
+To start download the artifacts manifest file of the helm chart from the list above and save in a local file.
+This file contains all the container images and helm charts needed for a Truefoundry installation

 upload_artifact.py